xpl/string.ify/README.md

 //                { a: { b: yes }, c: no }
 ```

+Return `undefined` to fallback to the default formatter.

 ### With Symbols

 If you don't know what they are, [read this article](http://blog.keithcirkel.co.uk/metaprogramming-in-es6-symbols/).
 Symbols are awesome!
 They allow to add hidden properties (i.e. metadata) to arbitrary objects. **String.ify** uses this mechanism to implement custom formatters on rendered objects: